Kokonico/ObjLog/README.md

 (colored green in the console!)

-### I want to log messages, but not print them to the console or a log file, than when I'm done, I want to print them all at once!
+### I want to log messages, but not print them to the console or a log file, then when I'm done, I want to print them all at once!

 ```python
 from objlog import LogNode, LogMessage